Geoffrey Baer

-Geoffrey Baer is an American television personality, actor and producer best known for hosting the 10 That Changed America series, the Chicago By Boat architecture series, and other television programs produced by WTTW in Chicago for Illinois PBS stations.
+Geoffrey Baer is an American television personality, writer, and producer best known for hosting the 10 That Changed America series, the Chicago By Boat architecture series, and other television programs produced by WTTW in Chicago for Illinois PBS stations.
 His programs offer an enhanced understanding of the history, culture, and people of the Chicago area as well as American architecture.

 Early life

-Born in 1960, Baer was raised in the Chicago suburbs of Highland Park and Deerfield.
+Born in 1956, Baer was raised in the Chicago suburbs of Highland Park and Deerfield.
 Baer's father was an accountant while his mother worked as a music and art teacher.
 His family is of Eastern European Jewish ancestry.
 Baer recalls one prophetic childhood moment in which his Russian/Yiddish grandmother, grasping his face in her hands, proclaimed that he would be on television someday.
 Baer was involved in theater in high school, and he majored in radio, television and film at Miami University.

 Career

 After graduating from college, Baer worked at various television stations in Cincinnati, Saginaw, Michigan, and Philadelphia, eventually becoming a staff producer of a nightly television show in Philadelphia.
 Returning to school at Northwestern University’s School of Communication, Baer earned a master's degree in theater, and then taught theater part-time for five years at a small, private high school called the Chicago Academy for the Arts.
 He also became a volunteer docent for the Chicago Architecture Foundation and led boat tours of the Chicago River.